hoangton/smartcash/wallets/nodeclient/advanced.rst

 Coin Control
 ============

-Coin Control allows users of the SmartCash Node Client Wallet to specify which addresses and Unspent Transaction Outputs (UTXOs) should be used as inputs in transactions.
+Coin Control allows users of the SmartCash NodeClient Wallet to specify which addresses and Unspent Transaction Outputs (UTXOs) should be used as inputs in transactions.
 This allows you to keep a specific balance on certain addresses in your wallet, while spending others freely.
-In smartcash Node Client Wallet, click **Settings > Options > Wallet > Enable coin control features**.
+In smartcash NodeClient Wallet, click **Settings > Options > Wallet > Enable coin control features**.
 Now, when you go to the Send tab in your wallet, a new button labelled **Inputs…** will appear.
 Click this button to select which UTXOs can be used as input for any transactions you create.
 The